Protect your Firearm Rights

 If you are denied a permit to carry in Minnesota (also known as a conceal carry permit), you can appeal that denial to the Court.
 If you can show that the Sheriff wrongfully denied the permit, you are even entitled to costs, expenses and attorney fees.
 Sheriffs have been denying some applications due to old convictions or minor convictions.
 If you were denied, call for a free consultation.
 There may be something you can do about it.

 Many people don’t know that conviction for a crime of domestic assault can take your gun rights away for life.
 Congress in 1996 passed the Domestic Violence Offender Gun Ban (“Gun Ban for Individuals Convicted of a Misdemeanor Crime of Domestic Violence”, 18 U.S.C. § 922(g)(9)).
 What this does is make any crime of domestic assault or any crime that involves a family member and the use of force a disqualifying offense.
 That commonly includes Domestic Assault and some cases of Disorderly Conduct.
 There are many inexperienced attorneys that don’t understand the law and inadvertently advise clients to take plea deals that result in the loss of rights.

 In many circumstances, we can get your rights back.
 If you have lost your rights, call for a free consultation.

-For more links to firearms laws, training, and information – visit our links to the right.
+For more links to firearms laws and information – visit our links below.